koszalix/filen-docs/docs/api/introduction.md

 There is also a [Go SDK](https://github.com/FilenCloudDienste/filen-sdk-go) that provides functionality for uploading/downloading and managing files and directories.
 It is currently work in progress!

+If you need another reference for how to interface with the API or how to implement a specific process, the SDKs might be worth looking into.

 :::

 ## How these docs are structured